redsift/ingraind-rf-bcn/README.md

 alternative to the Vagrant/VBox setup, they are provisioned with the same script.

+To connect to the Raspberry Pi, you will need an Ethernet cable.
+On the workshop, we provide a limited number of USB-Ethernet adapters that should work out of the box on Windows and Linux machines.
+For macOS, use [driver included in this repo](./AmazonBasics_USB_LAN_Adapter_Driver_3.0._CB1198675309_.dmg).

+Once connected through Ethernet, the Raspberry Pi will answer to DHCP requests in the `10.13.37.0/24` subnet.

+You can SSH into the Pi using:

+    ssh root@10.13.37.1

+The password is `ingrain`.

+There is also a NextCloud server running on HTTP, so you can access [http://10.13.37.1/](http://10.13.37.1/) in a web browser.

 ## Enter Vagrant

 You will need 2GB free RAM, and about 8GB of free disk space to start